daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 * Tier 5: No One Knows Better
 * Tier 6: Greater Enhanced Potential or Legal Intern

 **GM Intrusions:** Onlookers react badly to a know-it-all.
-A distraction or interruption throws the character’s argument off the rails.
+A distraction or interruption throws the character's argument off the rails.

 -----

 ### Is Idolized by Millions

-You’re a celebrity and most people adore you.
+You're a celebrity and most people adore you.

 * Tier 1: Entourage
 * Tier 1: Celebrity Talent